giesselmann/nanopype/docs/installation/cluster.md

     * status.py - job status request from cluster management
     * jobscript.sh - wrapper script for rules to be executed

-**Important:** When working with batches of raw nanopore reads, Nanopype makes use of snakemakes shadow mechanism.
+**Important:** When working with batches of raw nanopore reads, Nanopype makes use of Snakemake's shadow mechanism.
 A shadow directory is temporary per rule execution and can be placed on per node local storage to reduce network overhead.
 The shadow prefix e.g. */scratch/local/* is set in the profiles config.yaml.
-The *--profile* argument tells snakemake to use a specific profile:
+The *--profile* argument tells Snakemake to use a specific profile:

     snakemake --profile /path/nanopype/profiles/mxq [OPTIONS...]
 [FILE]